-We obtained an understanding of the models used for the Group's different credit exposures and assessed whether these considered the requirements of PFRS 9 to reflect an unbiased and probability-weighted outcome, the time value of money and, the best available forward-looking information.
+We obtained an understanding of the models used for the Group's different credit exposures and assessed whether these considered the requirements of PFRS 9 to reflect an unbiased and probability-weighted outcome, the time value of money, and the best available forward-looking information.

-We (a) assessed the Group's segmentation of its credit risk exposures based on homogeneity of credit risk characteristics of the receivable portfolio; (b) tested the management's definition of default against historical analysis of accounts and credit risk management policies and practices in place and management's assessment of the impact of the coronavirus pandemic on the counterparties; (c) tested historical loss rates by inspecting historical recoveries and write-offs; (d) checked the classification of outstanding exposures to their corresponding aging buckets; and (e) checked the forward-looking information used for overlay through statistical test and corroboration using publicly available information and our understanding of the Group's receivable portfolios and industry practices, including the impact of the coronavirus pandemic.
+We (a) assessed the Group's segmentation of its credit risk exposures based on homogeneity of credit risk characteristics of the receivable portfolio; (b) tested the management's definition of default against historical analysis of accounts and credit risk management policies and practices in place; (c) tested historical loss rates by inspecting historical recoveries and write-offs; (d) compared the classification of outstanding exposures to their corresponding aging buckets; and (e) evaluated the forward-looking information used for overlay through statistical test and corroboration using publicly available information and our understanding of the Group's receivable portfolios and industry practices.
 We also involved our internal specialist in reviewing the overlay model used by the Group and in assessing the key assumptions used in the overlay model.
-Further, we checked the data used in the ECL models, such as the historical aging analysis, defaults during time intervals and recovery data, by reconciling data from the aging receivable schedule to the loss allowance analysis.
+Further, we compared the data used in the ECL models, such as the historical aging analysis, defaults during time intervals and recovery data from the aging receivable schedule to the loss allowance analysis.
 To the extent that the loss allowance analysis is based on credit risk exposures that have been disaggregated into subsets with similar risk characteristics (i.e. customer type and location), we traced or re-performed the disaggregation from aging receivable schedule to the loss allowance analysis.
 We also performed independent recalculation of ECL.